Assemblywoman Lorena Gonzalez to resign from position - NewsBreak

 “As a legislator and as a labor leader, my top priority has been to create opportunities that lead to more jobs, better jobs, and better lives for working people,” Gonzalez said during this afternoon’s floor session.
 “It’s been an honor to serve the people of San Diego County and the entire state as a lawmaker who tried to accomplish the most amount of good for the most amount of people.”

-Husband and San Diego County Board of Supervisors Chairman Nathan Fletcher responded in a tweet that his “wife leaves a legacy of accomplishment as a legislator that will not be matched.”
+Husband and San Diego County Board of Supervisors Chairman Nathan Fletcher responded in a tweet, saying his “wife leaves a legacy of accomplishment as a legislator that will not be matched.”

 “A fierce fighter for the working class, farm workers, immigrants, environment and more,” Fletcher said.
 “Her commitment will never waiver and impact will only grow in the new role.”